X01XX/UES-LISP/README.md

 Try new ideas.

-Compare and contrast with the UES in written in Rust.
+Compare and contrast with the UES written in Rust.

 Develop smaller, less complicated, more testable functions.